 I didnt build the table top surface itself; I ordered the top and fence from Rockler Woodworking and Hardware; it was the best deal I could find for the excellent quality.

-The top features a high-pressure laminate surfaces that sandwich a 1-1/8 thick MDF core for a flat and stable 24 x 32 work surface.
+The top features a high-pressure laminate surface that sandwiches a 1-1/8 thick MDF core for a flat and stable 24 x 32 work surface.
 It comes with a built-in aluminum miter track and a 10-point plate leveling/locking system.

 The materials needed for this project are fairly straightforward:

 (2) 1 X 12 X 10.
-I used poplar since it is a stable but affordable hardwood.
+I used poplar lumber since it is a stable but affordable hardwood.
 Not to mention, I admire the color streaks; it might as well be easy on the eyes, yeah?